-- Are there side effects to the vaccine?
-Yes, some recipients reported mild discomfort at the injection site.
-Others reported low-grade fever, some fatigue, headache, or muscle aches.
-Side effects were mild and very short, one to two days at most.
-Many recipients have reported no symptoms at all.
-A December 8, 2020, Associated Press article states, “As for safety, the FDA found no serious side effects among the more than 37,000 volunteers who have been tracked for at least two months after their last dose, the period when vaccination problems typically appear.”
+- Are there side effects to the vaccine, whether primary shot(s) or booster?
+Yes, side effects range from mild discomfort at the injection site, reported low-grade fever, fatigue, headache, or muscle aches to higher fevers with fatigue.
+Side effects were mild and very short, one to two days at most and most have reported no symptoms at all.
+Those who receive the vaccine will receive complete information on potential side effects before receiving the vaccine.

 - I’ve heard you can get COVID-19 more than once.
 The answer is clearly yes, you can get COVID-19 more than one time; multiple studies show that previously-infect but unimmunized people are susceptible to re-infections.
 You can also get a break-through infection with COVID-19 following any of the vaccinations; COVID-19 is a serious disease and is learning to evade both natural and vaccine immunity.
 In general, vaccine immunity protects more and better than just normal immunity after infection.

 - How long will it take after getting the vaccine to be protected?
 The good news is studies show that you start developing immunity within 10 days of the first dose (you will need two doses about a month apart).
 After both doses, patients reach more than 90% immunity, though this decreases over time (and is the reason for the booster recommendation).